kangwang1988/kangwang1988.github.io/_posts/2016-03-27-how-to-rob-wechat-red-envelop-automatically.md

 	codesign -fs "$certname" "Payload/${appname}.app/${pluginname}.dylib"
 	codesign -fs "$certname" --no-strict --entitlements="$entitlements" "${tempDir}/Payload/${appname}.app"

-5.Install it using itools.
+5.Install it using itools.(non-jailbroken device)
 	![wechat-plugin-injected](https://github.com/kangwang1988/kangwang1988.github.io/raw/master/img/wechat-plugin-injected.png)

 ### Rob red envelop plugin

 1.Design

 	a.
-Find when a red envelop is available and choose a moment to open it.
+Find which class and selector you would like to hook.
 	b.
-Find which class and selector you would like to hook.
+Decide when a red envelop is available and choose a moment to open it.
 	c.
 Consider cases like there are several envelops avaliable, provide interfaces for user to enable/disable this feature.
 	d.
 Write, compile, inject, resign, install, test and redo the former procedures until success.

+2.Find which class/selector to hook(method swizzle).

+	To debug a app without its source code, you need a jailbroken device.
+Install debugserver.app into it, login in the device with ssh.
+Launch the WeChat.app you want to debug.
+Launch the debugserver.app with the options attaching to the already-existed WeChat.app.
+Launch lldb and communicate with the debugserver over the air.

+You can found more details on my prior blog.[Debugging with lldb.](http://kangwang1988.github.io/tech/2016/03/27/Debugging-with-lldb.html)

+	After sometime of debugging and testing, we will found three classes interested in: